-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs addressing underserved needs include:
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs

 Prior to the Camp Fire, housing availability and homelessness were critical issues in the City.
 The Camp Fire and the COVID Pandemic have exacerbated these issues.
-Proposed activities focus on getting people into affordable housing, maintaining their housing through public services, connecting homeowners to City sewer and economic empowerment have been prioritized.
-Ongoing obstacles to
+Proposed activities focus on continuing to place people into affordable housing, maintaining their housing through public services, connecting homeowners to City sewer and economic empowerment have also been prioritized.
+Ongoing obstacles to addressing underserved needs include: